prototypefund/Digital_Bargeld-docs/wireformats.rst

 Wire Transfer Formats
 =====================

-A wire transfer is essential for the mint to transfer funds into a merchant's account upon a successful deposit (see :ref:`deposit request <deposit>`).
-The merchant has to include the necessary information for the mint to initiate the wire transfer.
+A wire transfer is essential for the exchange to transfer funds into a merchant's account upon a successful deposit (see :ref:`deposit request <deposit>`).
+The merchant has to include the necessary information for the exchange to initiate the wire transfer.

 The information required for wire transfer depends on the type of wire transfer used.
-Since the wire transfers differ for each region, we document here the ones currently supported by the mint.
+Since the wire transfers differ for each region, we document here the ones currently supported by the exchange.

 TEST
 ----